Genealogy for Beginners

 At the ESGR April meeting (Tuesday the 9th) at the Watson-Curtze Mansion, Sue Mueller gave a rich presentation on genealogy for beginners.
 The session focused on free resources and websites, for the most part, including some that even experienced genealogists may be missing.
 She included a broad range of useful information, from good sources for various kinds of records (birth, death, marriage, divorce, land, military and more) to good tips on how to organize and record family data.
 The first rule: Start now.
 Everytime a family member passes away, their life stories and unique memories go with them.
 Mueller strongly suggests that family researchers digitize their records.
 It makes them easier to store and share with interested relatives, for one thing.
 Sue provided a great handout.
 It can be found here in the Members Area.
 Just log in with your membership password and look under Speaker Handouts.

 ESGR Election Results

-ESGR members voted tonight (Tuesday, March 12) to elect their new President, Vice President, Treasurer, Secretary and four Directors to the board.
+ESGR members on March 12 elected their new President, Vice President, Treasurer, Secretary and four Directors to the board.
 Here are the results:

 Our new officers are